 I’ve been homeschooling for almost two decades now.
 And I’ve learned that one thing that can send many of us homeschool parents into a slight panic is assessment and keeping up with progress.
 But I’ve learned that it doesn’t have to be complicated.

-A notebook is the perfect way to track your child’s progress through the year and keep a handle on their work.
-Many states require parents to keep a portfolio like this, but even if your state doesn’t, I would challenge you to consider the value in creating one anyway.
-It keeps mom and student organized and ready for the year, as well as each homeschool day.
+A notebook is a perfect way to track your child’s progress through the year and keep a handle on their work.
+Many states require parents to keep a portfolio like this, but even if your state doesn’t, I would challenge you to consider the value of creating one anyway.
+It keeps Mom and student organized and ready for the year, as well as each homeschool day.
 Wondering how to create a homeschool portfolio or notebook?

 What Exactly IS a Homeschool Portfolio?

 The purpose of a homeschool portfolio is to provide a picture of your educational journey.
 The most important fact to remember: a homeschool portfolio is a snapshot, not the whole story.
 We are not aiming at saving every single one of Johnny’s handwriting sheets here.
 We just want to give a sampling.
 Honestly, there is no need to keep every single handwriting page anyway!
 Your notebooks and boxes will be overflowing with mundane details.

 When deciding if something should go in the portfolio, I weigh it against these questions:

 Does this provide essential proof of learning (like a test, quiz, or essay)?

 Does this particular item have special meaning to my child?